Nepal Trekking Routes Pvt. Ltd.

 Essential Information

-Food/Meal during the Manaslu Tsum Valley Trek
+Food / Meal During the Manaslu Tsum Valley Trek

-On the Manaslu Circuit trek with Tsum Valley Trek, meals are mostly simple, hearty, and designed to keep trekkers fueled for long days on the trail.
+On the Manaslu Circuit trek with Tsum Valley Trekking , meals are mostly simple, hearty, and designed to keep trekkers fueled for long days on the trail.
 Most food is served in family oriented teahouses, where dal bhat, vegetables, and sometimes meat is the staple and can be refilled to keep you energized.

 Other common options include noodles, soups, fried rice, momos, pancakes, and eggs.
 As you climb higher into the valley, food choices become more limited, and prices rise slightly because supplies are carried in from lower villages.
 Hot drinks like tea, ginger, or garlic tea are commonly served to help with warmth and digestion.
-While the menu is simple, the meals are wholesome, comforting, and perfectly suited for trekking in a remote Himalayan region.
+While the menu is simple, the meals are wholesome, comforting, and perfectly suited for trekking in remote Himalayan region.

-Accommodation during the Manaslu Tsum Valley Trek
+Accommodation During the Manaslu Tsum Valley Trek

 On the Manasly Tsum Valley Trek, accommodation is simple and functional, mostly provided by small teahouses in the villaages along the route.
 Rooms usually have basic wooden beds, blankets, and mattresses, with shared toilets in most places.
 Hot showers are limited and generally only available in larger villages, so trekkers should be ready for cold water at higher altitudes.